oroswap/oroswap-core/docs/events/factory-events.md

 }
 ```

-**Pool Creation Fee**: The event includes the pool creation fee (1,000,000 uzig) that was paid to create the pair.
+**Pool Creation Fee**: The event includes the pool creation fee (1,000,000 uzig) and LP token creation fee (100,000,000 uzig) that were paid to create the pair.

 **Example Query**:
 ```bash